Social

 Goals

-- Average employees training hours at least 6 hours per person
+- Average employees' training hours are at least 6 hours per person.

 Goals